scottaxcell/cs555-assignment1/README.md

 * ~~all heartbeats -- total number of chunks and free-space~~
 * ~~report path corruption to controller~~
 * ~~add error detection by hashing on reads and writes~~
-* write metadata to header of file data being written per chunk ?
-* refresh state by reading from disk on initialization ?
 * chunk replication should acknowledge the version level instead of incrementing on every single write

 ### Client